staafl/youtube-bulk-upload-ui/README.md

 # YouTube Bulk Upload UI - Lazy Edition

+NB: As of 2021-05-02, the app is waiting for Google's API Audit to finish before being publicly usable.
+Please check again in a few days.

 A simple tool for uploading multiple videos to your YouTube channel.

 I needed something to help me upload my vacation videos and now I'm sharing it with you.

-I also had the bad experience of paying for a similar application, which the developers later broke and then demanded I pay for the new version to continue using it.
+I also had the bad experience of paying for a similar application, which the developers later broke, then demanded I pay for the new version to continue using.
 Hopefully this will help others avoid this kind of inconvenience.

 ## How to Use